-See Appendix E: Audio/Serial Ports, page 45 for further information.
+See Appendix E: Audio/Serial Ports, page 59 for further information.

-- Connect the Primary CATx cable to the INTERCONNECT (1) socket on the front of the Remote unit.
-If required, connect the Secondary CATx cable to the INTERCONNECT (2) socket on the front of the Remote unit (see Figure 3). - 5.
+- 4. Connect the Primary CATx cable to the INTERCONNECT (1) socket on the front of the Remote Unit.
+For dual and quad systems, connect additional CATx cables as required (see Figure 3 and Figure 5). - 5.
 Connect the 9V power supply to power the unit.